 Signs and Symptoms of Dyslexia in Children

-- Little interest and difficulty in remembering letters, numbers and colours
+- Little interest or difficulty remembering letters, numbers and colours

-- Prone to mistakes (e.g. ‘chish and fips’ for ‘fish and chips’)
+- Prone to verbal mistakes (e.g., ‘chish and fips’ for ‘fish and chips’)

 - Difficulty forming words correctly